Zefirrat/hh-custom-webservice/README.md

 Where *SEARCH_QUERY* is the query that contains in names of vacancies.
 NO REGEX.

 #### PS
-There might be the docker host realisation, but my PC does not support Virtualisation in BIOS, but it not so dificult I thing, like two commands *docker build* and *docker run* (added Dockerfile to the root folder as Example)
+There might be the docker host realisation, but my PC does not support Virtualisation in BIOS, but it not so dificult I think, like two commands *docker build* and *docker run* (added Dockerfile to the root folder as Example)